 - A failure or delay by a party to exercise any right or remedy under this Agreement will not be construed or operate as a waiver of that right or remedy.
 Nor single or partial exercise of any right or remedy will preclude the further exercise of that right or remedy by that party.

-- During the term of this Agreement and for 6 months thereafter, Customer will not solicit to be hired or hire, as an employee or independent contractor, any individual (i) who is then the personnel of Canonical or any of its Affiliates or was the personnel of Canonical or any of its Affiliates during the previous 6 months (unless Canonical terminated that individual's employment or contract) and (ii) who during any part of the term of this Agreement was assigned by Canonical to provide services to Canonical's customers.
+- During the term of this Agreement and for 6 months thereafter, neither party will solicit to be hired or hire, as an employee or independent contractor, any individual (i) who is then the personnel of the other party or any of its Affiliates or was the personnel of the other party or any of its Affiliates during the previous 6 months (unless the other party terminated that individual's employment or contract) and (ii) who the other party came into contact with as a result of this Agreement.
+Nothing in this Clause will prevent either party from hiring or contracting with any person who applies for such job or contract as an unsolicited response to a generally advertised invitation by the relevant party.

 - This Agreement represents the entire terms agreed between the parties in relation to its subject matter and supersedes all previous contracts or arrangements (including any usage or custom and any terms arising through any course of dealing) of any kind between the parties relating to its subject matter.
 No terms or conditions included in or delivered with any Customer acceptance of Services, proposal, purchase order or similar document will form part of this Agreement.